All Episodes

 They think we tampered with this election.

-We destroyed the health care express back in 1993.
+We destroyed the Healthcare Express back in 1993.

-We kept, I mean, we they had to take detours.
+I mean, they had to take detours.

 They had to take detours and skip some of the little towns they were going to because we had people lining up waiting for them.

-Uh it was a hoot.
+As soon as the doors opened, it was a hoot.

 People have forgotten all this.

-The name is uh uh Ruth Calibra, and here's a part of that exchange.
+And here's a part of that exchange.

-She went into the White House two weeks after that, she never emerged and worked for health care.
+She went into the White House two weeks after that.

-He tried to deny that, okay.
+He tried to deny that, okay, but I remember that.

-What'd you think when he said that that was crazy?
+What did you think when he said that that was crazy?

 Well, of course he was going to say that.

-So, but I remember it for a fact.
+But I remember it for a fact.

 Is that they promised and they didn't deliver.

-So her complaint is that they're trying to take credit for caring about people with health care and so forth, but it was the whole thing was botched, no matter who did it or who's taking credit for it.
+So her complaint is that they're trying to take credit for caring about people with health care and so forth, but the whole thing was botched, no matter who did it or who's taking credit for it.

-And uh, you know, she was trying to say to Clinton during his speech, you guys didn't get anything done.
+And, you know, she was trying to say to Clinton during his speech, you guys didn't get anything done.

 Hillary got nothing done.